Linda Crampton is a writer and teacher with an honors degree in biology. She loves to study nature and write about living things.

 — IUCN (International Union for Conservation of Nature)

 A female aardwolf may not be fertilized by her partner.
 Males in neighbouring territories may be able to mate with her, especially if these males are more dominant than her partner.
-Mating usually takes place in July, at least in the southern part of the animal's range.
+Mating usually takes place in the first half of July, at least in the southern part of the animal's range.

 The gestation period is about 90 days.
 The female gives birth in a den and produces an average litter size of two to four cubs.
 Males frequently guard the cubs while the female looks for food, which is a great help in ensuring their survival.
 Jackals are the chief predators of the cubs and are sometimes able to kill the adults, too.